(BIO Below the Contact Form)

 4. Unconscious Competence.
 Here, we've achieved some reasonably high level of ability, perhaps expertise or mastery.

-Scientific studies have shown we can hack our neuro-biology with our minds and our bodies, affecting significant neurological changes: changes in neuron inter-connectivity, as well as electrical and chemical activity within our brains.
+Scientific studies have shown we can hack our neuro-biology using our minds and our physiological bodies and, in doing this, we can affect significant neurological changes in neuron inter-connectivity and activity within our brains.

 Neuroscience says "neurons that fire together, wire together."